jamesrknox/samples/docs/contributing.md

 ## Sample requirements

-* Samples consists of either :
+* Samples may consists of one of :
   * A single fragment
-  * An aggregator pom + more than one fragment
+  * A [maven aggregator](http://maven.apache.org/pom.html#Aggregation) + more than one fragment
-  * An aggregator pom + at least one application archive + at least one fragment
+  * A [maven aggregator](http://maven.apache.org/pom.html#Aggregation) + at least one application archive + at least one fragment
-* Samples contain documentation in [markdown](https://guides.github.com/features/mastering-markdown/) format conforming to [maven site documentation rules](https://maven.apache.org/guides/mini/guide-site.html), containing at least :
+* Samples contain documentation in [markdown](https://guides.github.com/features/mastering-markdown/) format conforming to [maven site documentation rules](https://maven.apache.org/guides/mini/guide-site.html), containing :
     * Introduction
     * Business logic description, including screen shots
     * For application archives, deployment description